discretize/discretize-guides/cm-guides/engineer/power-scrapper/static.md

 - On <Instability name="Outflanked"/>, save skills on Archdiviner and Gladiator.
 <InformationBlock title="How-to-Push">
 1. Cast a water field in the middle of the arena using <Skill name="elixirshell" />.
 2. Use <Skill name="reconstructionfield" /> to blast your own water field with <Skill name="rocketcharge" /> while you are pushing the orb.
-This will allow you to sustain the damage from the electric field.
+This allows you to sustain the damage from the electric field.
-3. Use the Special Action Key (SAK) to comeback and blast your <Skill name="elixirshell" />  from step 1.
+3. Use the Special Action Key (SAK) to come back and blast your <Skill name="elixirshell" />  from step 1.
 </InformationBlock>
 </CMInformation>
 </Phase>